How common are anxiety disorders in people with autism?

 September 5, 2018

-This week's "Got Questions" answer comes from Rob Ring, PhD, Vice President of Translational Research
+This week's "Got Questions" answer comes from Rob Ring, PhD, former Vice President of Translational Research.

 Without question, anxiety is a real and serious problem for many people on the autism spectrum.
 We hear this from parents, teachers and doctors, as well as from adolescents and adults with autism spectrum disorder (ASD).
 This disabling anxiety can take the form of one or more disorders, including panic disorder and phobias.
 A recent review of scientific studies on autism and anxiety revealed that we have no clear gauge of how commonly anxiety disorders overlap with autism.
 A few small, relatively short term studies have produced starkly different results: from 11 percent to 84 percent.
 (For comparison, the prevalence of anxiety disorders among the general population is about 18 percent.)
 A reliable estimate will require a study that tracks many more individuals with autism over longer periods of time and that considers the distinctive way that anxiety oftentimes expresses itself in those affected by ASD.